Nama/swayrst/README.md

   * This can happen if the user changes the layout of single windows, hence creates a new container
 * Workspace to output mapping are saved seperately from the sway tree json
 * We get the information about which window is in which workspace from the tree: `i3.get_tree()`, `swaymsg -t get_tree`
+* There is no known way (to me) to identify the exact same windows after a reboot (to move multiple windows of the same tool)
+  * `window` is only set for Xwayland windows - and is reset after a reboot
+  * node IDs reset after a reboot

 ### Notes
 Had to alter the default tree, so the outputs are not the ports (display name instead of DP-1).